Financial Statements: What to Expect in the Underwriting ProcessPosted by Tammy McBurney

 Personal Financial Statements

-The underwriting process may include evaluating the business owners’ personal financial condition.
+The underwriting process may include evaluating the business owner’s personal financial statements.
 Therefore, we may request personal financial statements from each owner.
-The statement should include details of their assets and liabilities (for example, what they own; how much cash do they have on hand; what do they owe).
+The statement should include details of their assets and liabilities (for example, what they own; how much cash they have on hand; and what they owe).
 This information gives us an idea of their ability to pay debt.